theaaravagarwal/Aarav_BlueStampPortfolio/index.md

 I used a flexible PCB to connect the ESP32 to the FSR and other components, which made the wiring more robust and suitable for the constant movement inside a shoe.
 Soldering the connections onto the flex PCB was a delicate process, but it greatly improved the durability and reliability of the system.
 The breadboard and the PCB share the same layout of connections while vastly varying in size and strength as the breadboard had no soldered connections.
 All connections were tested for continuity and strength before final assembly.

 <!-- PLACEHOLDER: Add image of soldered flex PCB and connections here -->
+<center><img src="assets/board1.png" alt="Soldered Connections on PCB" width="350" style="border-radius: 8px;"/></center>
 <center>Here, the leftmost rail is the power rail while the middle rail is the ground rail.
 The rightmost section is reserved for the FSR wiring.</center>
-<center><img src="assets/board1.png" alt="Soldered Connections on PCB" width="350" style="border-radius: 8px;"/></center>
 <br/>
-<center>This is the other side of the flex PCB with the components/wires on it.</center>
-<center>The wiring here is directly taken from the breadboard and adapted for the size constraint of the flex PCB</center>
 <center><img src="assets/board2.png" alt="Soldered Connections on PCB" width="350" style="border-radius: 8px;"/></center>
+<center>This is the other side of the flex PCB with the components/wires on it.
+The wiring here is directly taken from the breadboard and adapted for the size constraint of the flex PCB.</center>

 ### Assembly & Integration

 The final assembly involved attaching the battery to the ankle strap using velcro, mounting the ESP32 with the custom clip, and securing the FSR to the insole of the shoe with tape.
 The velcro ankle strap that is pictured below works by just wrapping around itself.
 I took particular care to ensure that all components were firmly attached.
 The flex PCB allowed for easy routing of wires and minimized bulk inside the shoe.
 If you would like to see the final image of the SmartSole please scroll up.

 <!-- PLACEHOLDER: Add image of velcro strap here -->
+<center><img src="assets/strapin.png" alt="Soldered Connections on PCB" width="350" style="border-radius: 8px;"/></center>
 <center>This is the inside of the strap, that fuzzy velcro piece is for the outside of the strap to attach to when it wraps around the ankle.</center>
-<center><img src="assets/strapin.png" alt="Soldered Connections on PCB" width="350" style="border-radius: 8px;"/></center>
 <br/>
+<center><img src="assets/strapout.png" alt="Soldered Connections on PCB" width="350" style="border-radius: 8px;"/></center>
 <center>This is the spiky velcro outside of the strap.</center>
-<center><img src="assets/strapout.png" alt="Soldered Connections on PCB" width="350" style="border-radius: 8px;"/></center>

 ### Challenges